TaylorDBrown/TaylorDBrown/README.md

 Hi there! 👋 Thanks for stopping by.

 Welcome to my GitHub page!
-I'm Taylor David, a freelance Shopify developer.
+I'm Taylor David Brown, a freelance Shopify developer.

 - 🔭 I’m currently working on Shopify projects.
 - 🌱 I’m currently learning JavaScript.